Jeans (film): Filming

-For the scenes set in the United States, the team toured various American cities with a tour party of 35 technicians, including eight from Hollywood.
+The actual present scenes of the story are filmed in United States and few Tamil Nadu cities especially in Chennai, Karaikudi and Madurai. the fantasy song scenes set in the United States, the team toured various American cities with a tour party of 35 technicians, including eight from Hollywood.
 The initial scenes of the Nachiyappan family's catering company were filmed in Las Vegas, whilst other scenes were shot in California at the Universal Studios, where the shooting of foreign films is usually not permitted.
 However, with influence from the film's producer Ashok Amritraj they were able to obtain special permission to film a few scenes inside.
 Besides the King Kong set, Jeans was also shot in the "simulated earthquake experience" sets.

 The filming in Los Angeles received much publicity as well as the filming at the Grand Canyon in Arizona.
 Other Jeans shooting locations in the United States of America included the Valley of Fire, Manhattan Beach, Malibu Lake and many scenic spots throughout California.
-The song Columbus was picturised as it at the shores of Venice Beach, California with some foreign male and female dancers.
+Scenes canned at the Los Angeles International Airport featured local actors as customs officers.
+The song "Columbus" was picturised at the shores of Venice Beach, California with some foreign male and female dancers.
+The song was named after Christopher Columbus and was described as "a pastiche of MTV music videos and Baywatch".
 Shankar also filmed in New Jersey and New York City at the World Trade Center when co-producer Michael Salomon and his wife, Luciana Paluzzi visited the sets of Jeans.
+The subplot about a botched brain surgery was noted by some critics to have been inspired by a true incident involving actress Sridevi's mother, though the makers did not confirm this.